Top 15 Places To Visit In Zadar For A Perfect Blend Of History, Nature & Coastal Beauty

 Photo: Jerzy Strzelecki / Wikimedia Commons

-The Church of St. Donatus is a 9th-century landmark of early medieval architecture in Croatia.
+The Church of St. Donatus is a 9th-century landmark of early medieval architecture in Zadar.
 The building was recognised by its round structure, using materials from an old Roman forum.
 Its thick stone walls and high ceilings create excellent acoustics, making it a popular concert venue.
 The church is no longer used for regular religious services, but visitors can explore the interior and see its historical details.
-It is located in Zadar’s Old Town and stands as one of the city’s most significant cultural monuments.
+It is located in Zadar’s Old Town and stands as one of the city’s most significant cultural tourist attractions in Zadar.

 Entry Fee: Free